 "One of the best things we can do for ourselves is to fuel our body with low-fat food and exercise regularly," says Dr. Cooley.
 "Exercise burns off calories, reduces the appetite, lowers blood pressure, reduces stress levels, and raises HDL (good cholesterol) levels.
-It also makes us look and feel better.
+It makes us look and feel better.
 It's almost too simple."

 See also on this site: Exercise

-Making only a few sensible changes in your diet can also help reduce the risk of heart disease.
+Making a few sensible changes in your diet can help reduce the risk of heart disease.
 Heart-healthy habits include limiting your salt intake to less than 2,300 milligrams a day.
 (If you have high blood pressure, your doctor may suggest that you have even less—about 1,500 milligrams a day.)

-Your diet should consist primarily of fruits, vegetables, grain products, lean meats, and fish.
+Your diet should consist primarily of fruits, vegetables, whole grain products, lean meats, and fish.
 Try to decrease your level of fat (especially saturated fat) and cholesterol (fatty red meats, whole milk, whole milk cheeses, eggs, cream-based dishes, and rich desserts).

-See also on this site: Nutrition, Cholesterol
+See also on this site: Nutrition

 See also on this site: Heart Attack, High Blood Pressure

 "Most of us consider ourselves healthy, as long as we are not experiencing symptoms of illness.
 However, sometimes the first noticeable symptom of heart disease is a heart attack," says Dr. Cooley.
-"Once you begin to notice symptoms of heart disease, damage has already occurred.
+"Once you begin to notice symptoms, damage has already occurred.
 Thus, it is important to be aware of the risk factors for heart disease and to take the necessary steps to reduce your risk.
 Simply by controlling one or more of your risk factors, you can add months and possibly years to your life."

 See also on this site: Heart Disease Risk Factors